Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Pre/Post Trip Accommodation and Trip Extension Options

-If you wish to extend your stay at the Courtyard King Kamehameha’s Kona Beach Hotel before or after the trip please contact the hotel directly via email to reservations@konabeachhotel.com and let them know that you are part of the SwimTrek group
+If you wish to extend your stay at the Pacific 19 Hotel before or after the trip please contact the hotel directly via email to aloha@pacific19.com and let them know that you are part of the SwimTrek group.

 Food and Drink

-All six breakfasts are included on the trip, taken at a local restaurant which offers an extensive breakfast menu.
-Four simple lunches are also included on the boat, excluding Day 4 when you have an afternoon off.
-Dinners are at your own expense, which gives you a fantastic opportunity to explore and experience the local cafes and restaurants of your choice over the course of your trip.
+All six breakfasts are included on the trip as well as simple lunches are also included on the boat, excluding Day 4 when you have an afternoon off.
+Dinners are at your own expense.

 For more information, please visit our Food and Drink page on the website.